-Here are two ways to build up equity in your home:
+Here are two main ways to build up equity in your home:

-- Make bigger repayments - The equity in your home loan grows as you make each repayment.
+The equity in your home loan grows as you make each repayment.
 If you can afford to add a few extra dollars to your regular repayments, you can also reduce the term of your loan and save the amount of interest you pay.
 You can either do this by making additional repayments, paying both principal interest, or even adding an offset sub-account to your home loan.

-Purchasing another property - Using equity to fund the purchase of a second property is one of the best-known uses of equity.
-Saving for a house deposit can take years, but if you have equity used as a deposit, you may be able to buy a second property sooner.
+- Purchasing another property - Saving for a house deposit can take years, but if you have equity used as a deposit, you may be able to buy a second property sooner.

 The equity from your home or investment property can be used as a deposit on a second property, while your current property becomes a security on the new debt.
 This allows you to buy a second property with no cash deposit.
 Keep in mind that you'll need more than the deposit - stamp duty and legal fees will have to be factored in.